unfoldingWord/uw-word-count/src/components/word-count-repo/DesignSpecification.md

 1. If not a valid owner or repo, return error message.
 1. Extract the master branch commit id: `[0].commit.id`
 1. If storage does not have an item named by the commit id, then:
     1. Use the Gitea `trees` API to fetch the repo content metadata
     1. Store the result using the id as the item key
 1. If URL points to entire repo, return all blob URLs for type `blobs` in an array
 1. If URL points to a path, return all matches on path.
 The returned array is, as above, all the blob URLs for type blobs
 1. If no matches found return an empty array

 ### Fetch and Count

-- Input: array of blob URLs to fetch and count
+- Input: array of path and blob URLs to fetch and count
 - Output:
   - if error encountered, return error message
-  - array of
+  - array of path and SHAs

 Processing: storage of all documents with counts added.